aswinmohanme/aswinmohame.github.io/content/posts/better-fonts-on-linux.md

 - Set Serif to `Libertinus Serif`
 - Set Sans-serif to `TeX Gyre Heros`
 - Set Fixed-width to `Monospace`

+### Interface Text
+For Desktop Environments like Gnome and KDE, you could use Tex-Gyre-Heros for the overall Helvetica look.
+I use Gnome 3.36 and use `TeX Gyre Heros Regular 10` as my interface text.

 That's all set, and keep in mind this guide will be improved.